sonuphysics/esta25/docs/index.md

 ## Acknowledgements

 Thank you to all those who have supported, discussed, and interacted with me throughout my academic career.
+Special thanks to Dr. Savita Saini for the motivation to star and supporting at every phase of the project, her support for the family when I was working in the weekends is beyond words.